hantswilliams/HHA-504-2024/assignments_azure_gcp.md

 # Assignment: Networking in Azure and GCP - IPs and Domain Management

+## NEW VERSION OF ASSIGNMENT

-## Objective
+### Objective
-The objective of this assignment is to explore the networking features in Azure and Google Cloud Platform (GCP), focusing on Virtual Private Cloud (VPC), Virtual Private Network (VPN), IP addresses, and domain management.
-You will gain practical experience in assigning dedicated IPs and mapping them to domains.
+The objective of this assignment is to explore the networking features in Azure and Google Cloud Platform (GCP), focusing on Virtual Private Cloud (VPC), IP addresses, domain management, and mapping a Flask web application to a custom domain.
+You will gain practical experience in reserving either static or dynamic IPs, mapping them to domains, and configuring firewall settings for public access.

-## Instructions
+### Instructions

-### 1. Create a Virtual Private Cloud (VPC)
+#### 1. Create a Virtual Private Cloud (VPC)
 - **Azure:**
   - Navigate to the Azure portal and create a new Virtual Network (VNet).
   - Choose a simple IP address range and subnet configuration.